keanucz/AdobeConnectDL/README.md

 ## 📦 Outputs at a glance

-For each recording, you’ll typically get a directory like:
+For each recording, you'll typically get a directory like:

 - 🎥 `recording.mp4` – the final MP4 with subtitles baked in
 - 💬 `captions.vtt` – raw subtitles